Articles and Departments

 Most articles in AFP are evidence-based clinical reviews.
 AFP focuses on clinical conditions that are encountered frequently by practicing family physicians, with an emphasis on diagnosis and treatment of common, important diseases.
 Clinical reviews generally should be 1,500 to 1,800 words in length.

 AFP does not publish original research articles.
-Although case reports are not featured as articles, a brief case summary may be submitted in the form of a Letter to the Editor (see below; see also Curbside Consultation below).
+Although case reports are not featured as articles, a brief case summary may be submitted in the form of a Letter to the Editor (see also Curbside Consultation).

 Authors are expected to reply to published letters about their article, especially any that question the science involved.
 Failure to do so will disqualify an author from future publication in AFP.